JasveerMaan/Burp-Extension-CSRF_Token_Tracker/README.md

 # Burp-Extension-CSRF_Token_Tracker

-During an assessment, I came accross to an application which changes CSRF "Token" along with "Cookie" per request.
+During an assessment, I came accross to an application which uses different CSRF "Token" along with "Cookie" on every HTTP request.
 In order to use features such as Burp Suite Repeater, Intruder and etc, I created this extension to allow me to test efficiently.

 # Scenario
 Server:

-Responds with new "token" and "CSRFToken" after every request.
+The application responds with new Cookie and "CSRFToken" after every successful request sent to the server.

 Client:

-Sends received "token" and "CSRFToken" to the server.
-Note: Same token can't be used.
+Sends HTTP request with the retrieve (from HTTP Response) Cookie and "CSRFToken" to the server.

-So the extensions reads the server responds and finds value of "token" and "CSRFToken".
-Then using Burp Repeater, the parameter "token" and "CSRFToken" will be updated.
+In short, the extensions reads the server responds to retrieve value of Cookie and "CSRFToken".
+This allows me to use Burp Suite Repeater/Scanner/Intruder/etc feature without manually updating the Cookie and "CSRFToken".

 # To do:
 1. Implement multithreading